corriebar/Statistical-Rethinking/Chapter 5/Chapter5_Ex.md

 ![](Chapter5_Ex_files/figure-markdown_github/unnamed-chunk-23-1.png)

-Adding both average amount of food and the area of the territory leads to a decrease in their paramaters for both predictor variables, compared with the regressions that contain only of the two. (a) Is `avgfood` or `area` a better predictor to include in a model?
+Adding both average amount of food and the area of the territory leads to a decrease in their parameters for both predictor variables, compared with the regressions that contain only of the two. (a) Is `avgfood` or `area` a better predictor to include in a model?

 ``` r
 # Predictor residual plot